Is There a Dimmer Outlook Ahead for Evolve Transition Infrastructure LP (SNMP)?

-Evolve Transition Infrastructure LP (AMEX:SNMP) went up by 1.96% from its latest closing price compared to the recent 1-year high of $1.93.
-The company’s stock price has collected -2.80% of loss in the last five trading sessions.
+Evolve Transition Infrastructure LP (AMEX:SNMP) went up by 11.58% from its latest closing price compared to the recent 1-year high of $1.93.
+The company’s stock price has collected 3.92% of gains in the last five trading sessions.
 Press Release reported on 10/05/21 that BYD and Levo Announce Collaboration to Deploy Up to 5K Battery-Electric Vehicles to Intelligently Electrify U.S. Fleets

 Is It Worth Investing in Evolve Transition Infrastructure LP (AMEX :SNMP) Right Now?